jkalis-MS/CodeOptimizationsSampleApp/README.md

 1.1.
 Clone this repo in VS
 1.2.
 Open the project
 1.3.
-Right-click the app "**Store**" in solutio explorer and select "**Publish...**"
+Right-click the app "**Store**" in solution explorer and select "**Publish...**"
 1.4.
 In the Publish dialog choose **Azure**, then Azure **App Service (Windows)**
 1.5.
-Choose a subscription of your choice, then either select an existing App Service or create new - _make sure to note the name of the App Service_ (e.g. "my_Shop_Demo_App")
+Choose a subscription, then either select an existing App Service or create new - _make sure to note the name of the App Service_ (e.g. "my_Shop_Demo_App")
 1.6.
-Once ready, press **Finish** to create publish profile 1.7.
+Once ready, press **Finish** to create publish profile
+1.7.
 Close the dialog and press **Publish**
 1.8.
-Once published and the app is started a browser window opens with the home page "Hello World!" and version of the app.
+Once published and the app is started, a browser window will open with "Hello World!" and version of the app.

 ## 2. Enabling Application Insights

 2.1.
 Open Azure portal and open the App Service resource you have just published your app to in step 1.5.
 2.2.
 In the **Overview** page in the **Properties** section, find Application Insights and click **Enable Application  Insights** link
 2.3.
 Click **Turn on Application Insights** button
 2.4.
-Here you can either create new Application Insights resource or choose an existing one (yes, multiple apps can send data to one Application Insights)
+Here you can either create new Application Insights resource or choose an existing one (yes, multiple apps can send data to one Application Insights resource)
 2.5.
 Click **Apply**
 2.6.
 Once ready, doublecheck that in the **.NET Core** tab the Profiler is **On**